-Nothing drums up more debate than diet.
-It you have to buy a book to follow a diet, it probably is not going work long term.
+Nothing drums up more debate than a diet.
+If you have to buy a book to follow a diet, it probably is not going to work long-term.
 Atkins, Paleo, Gluten-free, Zone diets and so on all have some legitimacy in philosophy.
-“Fat burns in the flame of carbohydrate” was the mantra of the biochemistry ketolysis lecture in medical school.
-Unprocessed/natural/organic foods are better on the digestive tract and less likely to result in fat buildup.
+“Fat burns in the flame of carbohydrate” was the mantra of the biochemistry ketosis lecture in medical school.
+Unprocessed/natural/organic foods are better for the digestive tract and less likely to result in fat buildup.
 However, the “American way”, consistency, and emotion altogether stack the odds of sticking to these diets almost nil.

 Personally, the “intuitive” diet made popular by a Salt Lake doctor years ago made the most sense.
 Basically, listen to your body.
 Eat when you're hungry.
 Stop when you are full.
 Duh.
 So simple but yet hardly followed.
 The little voice of your mother saying “eat your whole plate before you are excused from the table” and the traditional 3 meals a day model of consumption that has been drilled into us and structured for us for life sure makes it tough to be intuitive.

 “Lean and green” is also a reasonable way to go.
-Lean meats (fish, chicken), and leafy greens/vegetables (minus fat-laden dressing).
-Another simple approach is the “no sugar, no flour (no rice)” diet, popularized by newspaper columnist Dr Gott.
+Lean meats (fish, chicken), and leafy greens/vegetables (minus the fat-laden dressing).
+Another simple approach is the “no sugar, no flour (no rice)” diet, popularized by newspaper columnist Dr. Gott.

 Water is good.
 Soda, not so much.
 Make sure your balance is weighted toward water.

-The last few years we have seen several new drugs approved for the treatment of chronic obesity and overweight.
-The FDA acknowledgement of obesity as a disease may have something to do with this, since there had been a 15 year or so gap since the last approved medication for weight loss.
-The idea being the targeting weight loss would result in less weight-related comorbidities such as hypertension, hyperlipidemia, and diabetes.
+In the last few years, we have seen several new drugs approved for the treatment of chronic obesity and overweight.
+The FDA's acknowledgment of obesity as a disease may have something to do with this since there had been a 15-year or so gap since the last approved medication for weight loss.
+The idea is that targeting weight loss would result in fewer weight-related comorbidities such as hypertension, hyperlipidemia, and diabetes.

 This makes sense.
 Why subject someone to 3 categories of medications when we can just use 1?

 Phentermine - cheap and fairly well tolerated.
-Only approved for short term use (< 3 months).
-It is a scheduled medication which generally requires a hand-carried prescription.
+Only approved for short-term use (< 3 months).
+It is a scheduled medication that generally requires a hand-carried prescription.
 Stimulant/amphetamine-like medications may have adverse effects such as palpitations, anxiety, insomnia, dry mouth, and constipation.

-Qsymia - combination of phentermine and topiramate ER.
-Expensive but modestly effective and approved for long term use.
+Qsymia - a combination of phentermine and topiramate ER.
+Expensive but modestly effective and approved for long-term use.
 Side effects are minimal at lower doses.
-Expect about 10-12% weight loss from baseline, with most of it lost in first 3 months.
+Expect about 10-12% weight loss from baseline, with most of it lost in the first 3 months.
 I’ve had some patients love it and lose a fair amount of weight.
-Others just simply can’t afford it or have intolerable side effects like parasthesias (tingling).
+Others just simply can’t afford it or have intolerable side effects like paresthesias (tingling).
 Taste of things such as cola changes with this medicine, which is not necessarily a bad thing.
 Check https://qsymia.com/ for discount programs and more information.

-Belviq - a unique medication which has affects a serotonin receptor in the brain, essentially altering hunger sensation, though the exact mechanism of action is unknown.
-It is also expensive and slightly less effective in clinical trial than Qsymia.
-However it may be considered in either Qysmia or Contrave is not tolerated or contraindicated.
+Belviq - a unique medication that has affected a serotonin receptor in the brain, essentially altering hunger sensation, though the exact mechanism of action is unknown.
+It is also expensive and slightly less effective in a clinical trials than Qsymia.
+However, it may be considered in either Qysmia or Contrave and is not tolerated or contraindicated.
 See http://www.belviq.com/ for more information and discount programs.

-Contrave- combination of buproprion (generic for wellbutrin) and naltrexone.
-Both buproprion and naltrexone have been around for years and used for a variety of conditions to include depression, smoking cessation, craving/impulsivity, and addiction.
-Surely clinicians have used the meds individually, off-label, over the years to to indirectly help with weight Contrave is relatively new to the market as of this writing.
-The manufacturer came out of the gates with very aggressive pricing (very smart in my opinion) which may propel it’s use.
+Contrave- a combination of bupropion (generic for Wellbutrin) and naltrexone.
+Both bupropion and naltrexone have been around for years and are used for a variety of conditions including depression, smoking cessation, craving/impulsivity, and addiction.
+Surely clinicians have used the meds individually, off-label, over the years to indirectly help with weight Contrave is relatively new to the market as of this writing.
+The manufacturer came out of the gates with very aggressive pricing (very smart in my opinion) which may propel its use.
 One logistical advantage of Contrave is that it is not a scheduled medication.
 In other words, it can be called in directly to your pharmacy and refilled without a new signed prescription each time.
 Check out http://www.contrave.com/ for more information and discount programs.

 Always a last resort, but highly effective in the first 5 years, bariatric surgery can make a huge impact on the life of an obese patient, both good and bad.
 Metabolically, bariatric surgery can result in massive weight loss and discontinuation of all medications.
 Eradication of diabetes, high blood pressure and high cholesterol is very possible in the compliant bariatric patient.
 However, with a ying, there’s a yang.
 The downside are the lifelong needs for monitoring, vitamins, iron, and sometimes mental health needs.
 Changing one’s anatomy permanently is a big deal, despite what the surgeon may say...it has lifelong implications.